 Learn how to configure settings for Excel Workbook Destination from here.

-Click on the Start Dataflow button placed in the toolbar at the top to create this destination file.
+3. Click on the Start Dataflow icon, located in the toolbar at the top, to create this destination file.